abhiTronix/vidgear/README.md

 &nbsp;

 ## New Release SneekPeak : VidGear 0.1.6
+**NetGear API:**
   * Added powerful ZMQ Authentication & Data Encryption features for NetGear API:
     * Added exclusive `secure_mode` param for enabling it.
     * Added support for two most powerful `Stonehouse` & `Ironhouse` ZMQ security mechanisms.
-    * Added auto auth-certificates/key generation and validation feature.
+    * Added smart auth-certificates/key generation and validation like features
-  * Implemented Robust Multi-Server support for NetGear API:
+  * Introducing robust Multi-Server support for NetGear API:
     * Enables Multiple Servers messaging support with a single client.
     * Added exclusive `multiserver_mode` param for enabling it.
     * Added ability to send additional data of any datatype along with the frame in realtime in this mode.
+  * Introducing exclusive Bi-Directional Mode for bidirectional data transmission:
+    * Added new `return_data` parameter to `recv()` function.
+    * Added new `bidirectional_mode` attribute for enabling this mode.
+    * Added support for `PAIR` & `REQ/REP` patterns for this mode
+    * Added support for sending data of any python datatype.
+    * Added support for `message` parameter for non-exclusive primary modes for this mode
+  * Introducing frame-compression support with on-the-fly flexible encoding/decoding:
+    * Added initial support for `JPEG`, `PNG` & `BMP` encoding formats
+    * Added exclusive options attribute `compression_format` & `compression_param` to tweak this feature
+    * Client-end will now decode frame automatically based on the encoding as well as support decoding flags
+  * Added `force_terminate` attribute flag for handling force socket termination at the Server-end if there's latency in the network.
   * Implemented new *Publish/Subscribe(`zmq.PUB/zmq.SUB`)* pattern for seamless Live Streaming in NetGear API.

+**PiGear API:**
+  * Added new threaded internal timing function for PiGear to handle any hardware failures/frozen threads
+  * PiGear will not exit safely with `SystemError` if Picamera ribbon cable is pulled out to save resources.
+  * Added support for new user-defined `HWFAILURE_TIMEOUT` options attribute to alter timeout.

-  * Added VidGear's official native support for MacOS environment and [many more...](changelog.md)
+***Added VidGear's official native support for MacOS environment and [many more...](changelog.md)***

 &nbsp;